 Daniel Pearl has developed important working relationships with numerous innovative consulting engineers, both academically and professionally, such as structural engineer Jean-Marc Weill of Paris; as well as mechanical and bio-climatic engineers Trevor Butler of Kelowna, BC, Canada and Matthias Schuler of Transsolar, Stuttgart.
 He has coordinated these consulting engineers’ participation within the conceptual approach phase through Integrated Design Process (IDP).
 Over the past two decades, Daniel Pearl has been involved in and has led numerous design charrettes from individual scale buildings to sustainable community plans for 10,000 people.

-He obtained a degree in architecture from McGill University in Montreal in 1985, and commenced his professional career in New Delhi with ARCOP.
-He worked with architect Michel Vinois (1987-91) and received a mention in the Prix d’excellence de l’Ordre des architectes du Québec for a single family house La Maison Sous Les Arbres (Résidence Neumark) (1992) and in the sustainability category for La Bergerie (2015).
+He obtained a degree in architecture from McGill University (1985) and commenced his professional career in New Delhi with ARCOP.
+He worked with architect Michel Vinois (1987-91) and received a mention in the Prix d’excellence de l’Ordre des architectes du Québec for a house La Maison Sous Les Arbres (Résidence Neumark) (1992) and in the sustainability category for La Bergerie (2015).